Paul Boafo

-Paul Kwabena Boafo is a Ghanaian theologian and minister who was elected as the twelfth Presiding Bishop of the Methodist Church Ghana in 2018.
+Paul Kwabena Boafo (born 10 September 1957) is a Ghanaian theologian and minister who served as the twelfth Presiding Bishop of the Methodist Church Ghana from 2018 to 2024.
 He previously served as the Administrative Bishop of the Church.
 He is the first ordained minister to serve in both capacities in the episcopal history of the Ghanaian Methodist Church.
 Boafo also served as the Protestant Chaplain of the Kwame Nkrumah University of Science and Technology (KNUST).
+He is also the Chancellor of Methodist University Ghana.

 Early life and education

 An ethnic Fante, Paul Kwabena Boafo was born in Asankragua in the Western Region of Ghana to Roman Catholic parents Opanin Paul Kwaw Boafo and Agatha Ama Asamoah Boafo.
 His mother described him as a sickly child and, by the age of three, he was a frequent patient at the local Catholic hospital.

 In 1963, Boafo enrolled as a pupil at the Asankrangwa Roman Catholic Primary School.
 After his first year in elementary school, he moved to live with his maternal uncle, Reverend John Bennet Nsowah Quasie, then a catechist of the Methodist Church at Ankonsia, near Bawdie in the Western Region.
 Boafo's uncle was posted to Wa in the Upper West Region after completing his catechist training at the Freeman College in Kumasi.

 Boafo then went to the Wa Experimental Primary School and later transferred to other schools in Mangu, Kenyasi, Sefwi Wiawso, and Sefwi-Bekwai due to his uncle's work as a travelling minister.
 After passing the common entrance examination at the Sefwi Bekwai Methodist Middle School, Boafo was enrolled at the Wenchi Methodist Secondary School from 1972 to 1977, where he obtained his GCE 'O' Level.
 He went on to the Wesley College, Kumasi, where he trained as a teacher from 1978 to 1981.
 He was awarded the Men's Prize in 1981, on completion of his tenure as the Men's Secretary.

 Between 1989 and 1992, he studied for a bachelor's degree in Philosophy and the Study of Religions at the University of Ghana, Legon.
 In 1996, he was awarded a World Church Office Scholarship to for his Master of Theology Degree (MTh) at Queen's University, Belfast.
 Upon the recommendation of the scholarship's sponsors, the Methodist Church in Ireland and the Methodist Church Ghana, he pursued a doctorate in Wesleyan Studies from the same institution.
 He received a PhD in 1999.